 30 mm tube - This refers to the diameter size of the erector tube.
 More high-end rifle scopes are sporting a larger size to provide the benefit of increased internal adjustment travel.
 (See also Internal Adjustment Travel)

-3X – While this looks like this could mean 3X fixed power, it actually refers to three times the magnification power.
+3X - While this looks like this could mean 3X fixed power, it actually refers to three times the magnification power.
 For example, a model advertised with either 3X or 4X power means the lowest magnification setting will be multiplied 3 or 4 times to provide you with the highest setting possible.
-A 3X scope could be a 3-9X model (3×3=9).
-A 4X scope could be a 4-16X model (4×4=16).
+A 3X scope could be a 3-9X model (3x3=9).
+A 4X scope could be a 4-16X model (4x4=16).
+Learn more about what the numbers on a rifle scope mean here.

 4C/4K - Meopta's reticle options with thick 3, 6, and 9 o'clock cross hairs and a fine 12 o'clock cross hair.
 They're also illuminated.
 See our Meopta Rifle Scope reviews for a more detailed look.